 The major functions of the Transport layer are :

 - Segmentation and reassembly: Data received from the upper layer is broken down into smaller units of fixed sizes called segments.
 Each segment is tagged with the sequence numbers so that the transmitted segment can be reassembled correctly at the destination end.

 - Service point addressing: The transport layer deals with the process to process communication between the systems for which it uses the service point address or port address ( port number) to distinguish the specific process.

 - Connection control: The types of connections are used by the transport layer namely: connection-oriented and connectionless.

 Another important layer of the OSI model is the network layer which is responsible for the delivery of packet from source to destination across communication network using multiple links.
 IP (Internet Protocol) is the key protocol in the network layer that provides a logical addressing scheme for moving data packets from source to destination.
-Every node in a network is uniquely identified by their respective IP address.
+Every node in a network is uniquely identified by its respective IP address.
 Hence, the network layer adds source IP address and destination IP address to the PDU received from the transport layer.

 The router is a vital network layer device that acts as a network controller and routes the packet to its desired destination.